 Importantly, wrongfully evicted, threatened, or harassed tenants might recover the attorneys’ fees necessary to enforce their rights.
 This means San Francisco renters might obtain legal representation from the tenant rights lawyers at Wolford Wayne LLP without any upfront costs.

-At Wolford Wayne LLP, we exclusively represent the rights of tenants in San Francisco and the Bay Area.
+At Wolford Wayne LLP, we exclusively represent the rights of tenants in San Francisco.
 We might help California renters understand current COVID-19 protections, negotiate fair buyout agreements, and take legal action after unlawful evictions.
 If necessary, we can also sue to recover damages for unlawful landlord conduct.
 Connect with a dedicated tenant rights attorney near you for free by calling (415) 649-6203 or connecting with our legal team online.

 Recovered on behalf of a group of 30 tenants living in an SRO in San Francisco who were living with horrendous conditions in their rent controlled apartments, including rodents, bedbugs, mold, water leaks and harassment.Read More